RossignolBrigand/Openclassrooms_Projet_04/readme.txt

 To start server:
 node server.js

-To minify files:
-run gulp using npx gulp
+To minify user css and js files: run gulp using npx gulp